LWFlouisa/YumemoireFramework/README.md

 # YumemoireFramework
 Object orientate now and not orientate later.
+Don't try to make this an actual room search algorithm just yet, as I'm try testing it.

 ## Room Selection Algorithm
 ~~~ruby